June 12, 2014

-Other leadership opportunities include the chance to serve on state, farm animal protection and equine councils
+Leaders could serve on state, farm animal protection, and equine councils

-The HSUS State Councils are composed of key supporters—leaders in their respective fields—who are highly committed to the mission of The HSUS and to the protection of animals.
-State council members serve as volunteer ambassadors and help to expand the reach of The HSUS's programs and sphere of influence.
-Members also make a significant annual financial commitment to help advance HSUS goals.
+The HSUS State Councils are composed of key supporters who are highly committed to the mission of The Humane Society of the United States.
+Members include engaged, professional adults who make an annual philanthropic commitment to the organization and give a limited amount of time each month to help advance The HSUS’s agenda in their state and nationwide.
+State Council members serve as volunteer ambassadors and help to expand the reach of The HSUS's programs and sphere of influence.

-To learn more about membership in a state council, contact Alex Bury at firstname.lastname@example.org.
+To learn more about membership in a state council, contact Kari Nienstedt at email@example.com.

 Farm Animal Protection Council members have identified farm animal protection as their top animal welfare priority and have made a substantial annual commitment of $15,000 or more in support of The HSUS’s long-term campaign to end the intensive confinement and reduce the suffering of farm animals.
 The council is engaged in marshaling resources for this ambitious goal and provides critical leverage to change the policies and practices of agricultural and food interests and industries.

-To learn more about membership in the Farm Animal Protection Council, contact Toni Condon at email@example.com.
+To learn more about membership in the Farm Animal Protection Council, contact Kimberlee Dinn at firstname.lastname@example.org.

-The Equine Council is composed of key supporters who are highly committed to the mission of The HSUS and to the protection of horses and burros, and who have made a substantial annual commitment of $15,000 or more in support of The HSUS’s equine protection programs.
-The goal of the council is to provide our top advocates for equine protection with an opportunity for deeper engagement and more meaningful involvement in The HSUS and to develop a corps of ambassadors.
+The Equine Protection Council is composed of key supporters for whom the protection of horses and burros is a major concern.
+These individuals also make a substantial annual commitment of $15,000 or more to The HSUS’s equine protection programs—including ending soring and the slaughter of horses for meat.
+The goal of the council is to give the most committed equine advocates an opportunity for deeper engagement and more meaningful involvement in The HSUS as ambassadors for equine protection.

-To learn more about membership in the Equine Council, contact Toni Condon at firstname.lastname@example.org.
+To learn more about membership in the Equine Protection Council, contact Keith Dane at email@example.com.

-The Humane Society of the United States is rated a 4-star charity (the highest possible) by Charity Navigator, approved by the Better Business Bureau for all 20 standards for charity accountability, voted by GuideStar's Philanthropedia experts as the #1 high-impact animal protection group, and named by Worth Magazine as one of the 10 most fiscally responsible charities.
+The Humane Society of the United States has been approved by the Better Business Bureau for all 20 standards for charity accountability, voted by GuideStar's Philanthropedia experts as the #1 high-impact animal protection group, and named by Worth Magazine as one of the 10 most fiscally responsible charities.